-Presidents report
+President’s report

-The full presidents report is attached.
+The full president’s report is attached.
 NA emphasised that there has been a good attendance at meetings and topics have been excellent.
-The website contains all the information about the societies activies.
-There were some complaints about copyright breach from Picright Australia but this has now been resolved.
+The website contains all the information about the society’s activities.
+There were a complaint about copyright breach from Picright Australia but this has now been resolved.
 NA thanked the committee.
 Peter Stone stepped down from the committee last year and David Black will now be programme organiser.
 Helen Taber has resigned from the committee.
 An endowment fund was established (see below).
 Income from this will start in 2027 but the Society does welcome further donations.
-The president thanked Michael Boyle for this help in setting up meetings
+The president thanked Michael Boyle for his help in setting up meetings